Old name, new purpose: why we’ve gone back to RNID

 Cochlear implants

-If you have severe to profound hearing loss in both ears and aren’t benefiting from hearing aids, cochlear implants can improve your ability to hear and understand speech so that you can communicate more confidently and feel more independent.
+If you have severe to profound hearing loss in both ears and aren’t benefiting from hearing aids, cochlear implants can improve your ability to hear and understand speech.
+This can help you communicate more confidently.

-Cochlear implants provide a sensation of hearing to those who have severe to profound deafness.
-This means that they may be able to hear some sounds, but not all that make up human speech.
+Cochlear implants provide a sensation of hearing to those who have severe to profound hearing loss.

-Instead of making the sound louder, like a hearing aid, implants use electrical signals to directly stimulate the auditory nerve (the nerve that carries sound from the cochlea to the brain).
+Instead of making the sound louder, like a hearing aid, cochlear implants use electrical signals to directly stimulate the auditory nerve.
+The auditory nerve carries sound information from the cochlea to the brain.
+This direct stimulation bypasses damaged parts of the cochlear (the organ of hearing) that are not working.

-The idea is to provide access to the range of sounds that make up speech.
-Results vary depending on the individual, and range from an awareness of environmental sounds to hearing speech.
+The aim is to provide access to speech sounds.
+Results vary depending on the person and range from an awareness of environmental sounds to hearing speech. cochlear implants do not bring back normal hearing.

 How cochlear implants work

-Cochlear implant have several different parts, some of which are internal (cannot be seen) and some of which are external (worn on the body).
+Cochlear implants have several different parts, some of which are external (worn on the body) and some of which are internal (cannot be seen).

 Who can benefit from cochlear implants